So the big news is interest rates have gone up ...

 If you are experiencing financial difficulties we advise to get in touch with the accounts team at the earliest opportunity.

-All maintenance needs to be reported via the 'Property File' app, a link will be emailed during the application process.
-Functions of the app allow tenants to take a photo of the issue and give a brief outline.
-The request will go straight into our property management software and create a job, which can easily be allocated to our contractors.
-A member of staff may need to call to go through the details of the request just to make sure it’s not an easy fix or to take more details.
+All maintenance needs to be reported through the web-site, you can do this by either clicking the report maintenance tab or the button below.
+Functions of maintenance reporting system allow tenants to take a photo of the issue and give a brief outline.
+The request will go straight into our maintenance management software and create a job, which can easily be allocated to our contractors and progressed through the system.
+A member of staff may contact you go through the details of the request just to make sure it's not an easy fix or to take more details.
 For more complicated issues a member of staff may need to visit with a contractor to investigate the request.

 In the unlikely event that a tenant/applicant wishes to make a complaint, this can be done in writing by completing this form: